PhilDay-CT/cheriot-demos/configuration_broker/README.md

 #### Parsers
 The parsers have the key role of converting untrusted data received from the network into verified and trusted configuration values.
 In traditional systems parsers are vulnerable to a range of attacks such as injection and buffer overflow.
-Using Cheriot each parser runs as stateless method (using heap controls) in a sandbox compartment that ensure that any issues are contained to failing only the current parse operation.
+Using CHERIoT each parser runs as a stateless method (using heap controls) in its own a sandbox compartment which ensures that any issues are contained to failing only the current parse operation.
 Parsers are given a static sealed capability for each item type they are allowed to parser, which includes two properties of the item.
 * The size of the object they will produce.
-* The minimum interval in mS between updates.
+* The minimum interval in milliseconds between updates.
 They use this to register with the Broker, which is the only compartment that can unseal the capability.
 The Broker will only call registered parsers, which are passed as cheri_callbacks so they are not callable by any other compartment.
 The Broker only passes non global capabilities to the Parser, so the Parser is unable to capture them.